jkshenoy/cash-manager-app/README.md

 # cash-manager-app

 Lets the user enter the bill amount and amount paid by customer in cash and displays number of denominations to be returned.
+Created as part of Neogcamp level zero Mark-10 challenge. https://neog.camp/guide/mark-15-checklist

 ## Techstack